-I was loading my dishwasher this morning and fighting with a plate that refused to fit in.
+I was loading my dishwasher this morning and fighting with a plate refusing to fit in.
 It wasn't really the plates fault.
 I was in severe lower back pain and trying to get the task over as quickly as possible.
-I was also trying to fit way too much into this particular load.....as you … Continue reading “Where There’s A Will There’s A Way”….Is It Really That Easy?
+I was also trying to fit way too much into this particular load.....as you do!! … Continue reading “Where There’s A Will There’s A Way”….Is It Really That Easy?

 It's official!
 My spine is full of shenanigans and my Specialists can't quite find a way to fix it, not without creating even more shenanigans.
 My spine is completely unstable at l4/l5.
 L3/l4 isn't far behind it but the pain I experience from the severity of the instability at l4/l5, smothers pain I would be … Continue reading Spinal Shenanigans….It’s A Little Complicated

 I thought my body couldn't possibly surprise me anymore.
 I thought I had a good handle on the reality of my diseases and on so many levels I do!
 I wrote a blog post recently, called "Sending The What Ifs Of Life Packing" It's all about focusing on "What Is" rather than "What If".
 So … Continue reading “Do I Get Fries With That?”
 Dealing With Chronic Illness Side Dishes!

 My title might suggest a study in economics but rest assured it is not where I am heading with this.
 The Law of Diminishing Returns Refers to a point at which the level of benefits gained is less than the amount of money or energy invested.
 When you live with chronic illness, over time your expectations, … Continue reading The “Chronic Illness” Law of Diminishing Returns